EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/tools.find.md

 ### tools.find.fun_binsearch

 fun_binsearch function                                            FitFun Description: Given a monotonic function, Y=Fun(X), and Y, search for X that satisfy Y=F(X).
-The search is done using a binary
+The search is done using a binary search between the values stated at X range.